DTJF/girtobac/ReadMe.md

 FreeBasic header files of GObject based libraries (ie. like GTK, GDA, GooCanvas, ...).

-The package is [hosted at GitHub](http://github.com/DTJF/girtobac) and contains
+The package is [hosted at GitHub](https://github.com/DTJF/girtobac) and it contains

-- the *girtobac* source code in folder src
+- the *girtobac* source code in folder *src*
-- the header GLib-2.0.bi in folder Gir
+- the header GLib-2.0.bi in folder *Gir*
-- an example input file GIO-2.0.gir in folder example
+- an example input file GIO-2.0.gir in folder *example*
-- several configuration files (*.GirToBac) in folder Gir
+- several configuration files (*.GirToBac) in folder *Gir*
-- the configuration files to build the documentation in folder doc
+- the configuration files to build the documentation in folder *doc*
-- the documentation context in .md files in root folder
+- the documentation context in .md files in *root* folder
 - CMake scripts to build the targets all, doc, doc_htm, doc_pdf

 Find the online documentation at